 How Agroforestry Helps Biodiversity: A Study of Our Work in Kentucky

-Propagate recently contracted a third party to collect biodiversity data across 20 sample sites on 2 farms in Mason county, Kentucky.
+Propagate and Agroforestry Partners recently contracted a third party to collect biodiversity data across 20 sample sites on 2 farms in Mason county, Kentucky.
 The sites were selected based on crop type and system age: chestnut-hay agroforestry systems at different maturity levels were benchmarked against a conventional soy baseline.
 These measurements will help us understand the impact of agroforestry practices on local ecology.

 What did we learn?
 Our initial results found that the 2022-planted chestnut orchard had 40% more bird species richness and 103% more insect species richness than the soy plots.